Waziup/learning-center-content/content/en/resources/Sensor_Watermark/guides.md

 xxyyzz

 # Further documentation
-Documentation for this xxyyzz is available [here](http://www.emesystems.com/watermark/documents/watermark.pdf).
+Documentation for this sensor is available [here](http://www.emesystems.com/watermark/documents/watermark.pdf) See also the datasheet here](https://vanderleevineyard.com/1/post/2012/08/-the-vinduino-project-3-make-a-low-cost-soil-moisture-sensor-reader.html)